Orkestra-Tech/orkestra/docs/src/main/tut/plugins/index.md

 You will be able to get the token by creating a Slack app on https://api.slack.com/apps and then adding it to your workspace.

-Their are endless possibilities with the access to all the Java world and this is why Orchestra has been designed from the beginning as code first.
+Their are endless possibilities with the access to all the Java world and this is why Orkestra has been designed from the beginning as code first.
 See also the [Github Integration](github.html), [Cron jobs](cron.html) and [Locking](github.html) documentation.